vald3nir/Catalog/README.md

 # Catalog
- Rest API example project with C#
+ Example of API Rest of an Items Catalog with .NET 5/C#

 ## Project features